The Role of EU delegation

 The Delegation has the status of a diplomatic mission and officially represents the European Union in Timor-Leste.

-The institutions of the European Union are the European Commission, the European Parliament, the Council of the European Union, the Court of Justice and the Court of Auditors.
+The institutions of the European Union are the European Parliament, the Council of the European Union, the European Commission, the Court of Justice and the Court of Auditors.

-On 1 January 2007 the European Union completed its fifth enlargement that had started in May 2004.
-Today the European Union is made up of 27 Members States, has a population of around 500 million and is the largest trading bloc in the world.
+On 1st July 2013 the European Union completed its sixth enlargement.
+Today the European Union is made up of 28 Members States, has a population of around 500 million and is the largest trading bloc in the world.

 As described in the Cotonou agreement The Delegation's mandate is designed to establish a comprehensive partnership, based on three complementary pillars: development cooperation, economic and trade cooperation, and promotion of a more effective political dimension.